alexeysp11/uptrader-eth-blazor/README.md

     }
 }
 ```

+Read [infura getting started docs](https://docs.infura.io/infura/getting-started) to find out how you can get `YOUR-API-KEY`.

 Class `Configurator`, that allows us to read data from JSON file, is located in the `common` module, since there is a possibility that config files could be used in other modules of the project as well.